garthg5445/ManufacturingDashboard/README.md

 Unzip the manufacturing-dashboard.zip file.

 Inside, you will find all the source code files for the front end, back end, and database setup.

+Note:
+> To keep the ZIP file small, the `node_modules` folder has been excluded.
+> After unzipping, run `npm install` in the frontend directory to install the required packages.